Ferguson Avenue

 Ferguson Avenue is a Lower City collector road in Hamilton, Ontario, Canada.
 It is a two-way street throughout that starts off at the base of the Mountain (Niagara Escarpment) on Foster Street.
-It's interrupted 3 blocks north at Corktown Park where Canadian Pacific Railway lines passes through it.
+It is interrupted 3 blocks north at Corktown Park where Canadian Pacific Railway lines passes through it.
 Ferguson Avenue resumes again north of the Park right before Hunter Street East, extending northward past Barton Street East through the city's North End industrial neighbourhood where it ends on Dock Service Road, the site of a Royal Canadian Navy base and Pier 10.